OAB-WA/oab_web_agency/DEPLOYMENT-GUIDE.md

 ## Contact Form Setup

-Your contact form has been configured to use **Netlify Forms**:
+All forms have been configured to use **Netlify Forms**:

+- ✅ Contact form (`contact.html`) - fully configured
+- ✅ Quote form (`index.html`) - fully configured
+- ✅ Quote form (`quote.html`) - fully configured
-- ✅ Form includes `netlify` attribute
+- ✅ All forms include `netlify` attribute
-- ✅ JavaScript updated to work with Netlify Forms
+- ✅ JavaScript handlers added for all forms
-- ✅ Honeypot spam protection added
+- ✅ Honeypot spam protection added to all forms
+- ✅ All form fields have proper `name` attributes

 ### View Form Submissions